 Government should adopt legislation to prohibit the sale of State lands suitable for residential development and use this land to build social housing.
-Housing for All has committed the Government to making greater use of State lands for social, affordable and Cost Rental housing without that guarantee however.

 Legislation should also be introduced to ensure that Approved Housing Bodies retain their social housing stock as social housing and prohibit its sale on the private market.
-This will be even more important after Housing for All which will see AHBs provided with additional funding as they are set to play a larger role in social housing provision.